gsyang33/autothrottle/README.md

 sudo pip install tcconfig
 ```

-- Configure the same network bandwidth ($GOAL) to the containers using tcset
+- Configure the same network bandwidth ($GOAL) to the containers using tcset (The unit of bandwidth is Mbps)
 ```console
 cd ~/autothrottle/script
 N=`getconf _NPROCESSORS_ONLN`